JamesWTruher/PowerShell/docs/testing/TestRelease.md

         1 if that full build fails, we should reject the PR 4 5 nebula systems should be reserved for test and the private build installed on them 1 WTT client must be installed on the system as we will be using our current lab 5 each system will have one test workflow executed on it, for each of the test types we currently have (BVT/DRT/FEATURE/RI/Milestone)
+        1 by parallelizing the test execution, we can investigate Test failures must be investigated in the same way as they are presently, I would suggest that changes are taken simultaneously in SD and Github when validated

+Because this process is mostly manual and will be time consuming (the RI/Feature/Milestone tests take a number of hours), I suggest that we take groups of PRs on a twice a week basis.

+# The Future #
+When we feel confident that we have enough test coverage on GitHub to replace